-(18) Losses in non-financial asset
+(17) Losses in non-financial asset

-The Group assesses at each balance sheet date the recoverable amounts of those assets where there is an indication that they are impaired.
-An impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.
+The company estimates recoverable amounts on assets with signs of losses on the balance sheet date, and when the recoverable amount is lower than the book value, then loss is recognized.
 Recoverable amount refers to an asset's fair value less the cost of disposal or the useful value, whichever is the higher.
 Except for goodwill, when the impairment of assets recognized in prior period is non-existent or reduced, the impairment loss should be reversed.
 However, the increased book value of the asset due to the reversed impairment loss may not exceed the book value net of depreciation or amortization before recognizing impairment loss.

-(19) Loans
+(18) Loans